Design & Technology

 Pupils begin projects by designing, following this by making their product, and then evaluating their work and that of their peers.
 Through evaluation pupils can reflect upon how to make any improvements in their/other's designs.

-Students use both traditional hand tools and computer based equipment, and they build their skills, confidence and independence through successful completion of a range of increasingly complex projects, as they progress through the year groups.
+Pupils use both traditional hand tools and computer based equipment, and they build their skills, confidence and independence through successful completion of a range of increasingly complex projects, as they progress through Key Stages.

 The emphasis is on a hands-on approach, encouraging children to seek creative solutions, whilst developing practical and problem-solving skills.